Cover The history behind the Philippine flag (Photo: Unsplash)

 Tatler Asia

 Historians have debated plenty over the colours of the Philippine flag—particularly the shade of blue used.
-It has been changed multiple times and has even been contested by some influential figures.
-In 1955, a particular shade of "national flag blue" (Cable No. 80077) was made official through an act by the Office of the President.
-However, historians such as Teodoro Agoncillo and Domingo Abella had questioned the accuracy of the shade, though Marcela M Agoncillo, daughter of one of the Philippine flags' principal makers (Doña Marcela Mariño de Agoncillo) countered their claim.
-To make things even more confusing, some flag makers had also created stock that carried a lighter shade instead of the darker ones that were already propagated.
+It has been changed multiple times and even contested by some influential figures.
+In 1955, a particular shade of “national flag blue” (Cable No 80077) was made official through an act by the Office of the President.
+However, historians such as Teodoro Agoncillo and Domingo Abella questioned the accuracy of the shade, though Marcela M Agoncillo, daughter of one of the Philippine flags’ principal makers (Doña Marcela Mariño de Agoncillo) countered their claim.
+To make things even more confusing, some flag makers had also created a stock that carried a lighter shade instead of the darker ones already propagated.

 See also: The History of the Traditional Filipino Attire, Barong Tagalog